 FIGURE 9: Full range of SiZer analyses of the Trimodal mixture of Gaussians.
-Figures 9a, b, c and d show conventional, row-wise, Bonferroni and independent rows global SiZer versions, respectively.
+Figures 9a, b and c show conventional, row-wise and global SiZer versions, respectively.

 Similar plots have been constructed for all of the Marron-Wand Gaussian mixture densities, for the sample sizes n = 100, 1000, 10, 000.
 Overall, the different versions of SiZer tended to flag very similar structure as being statistically significant.
 There was generally substantial erosion of the red and blue regions for the methods with better size properties (to a similar extent to that shown in Figure 9).
-Sometimes this erosion was enough that significant features actually disappeared, as in Figures 9c and d, but most often they did not.
+Sometimes this erosion was enough that significant features actually disappeared, as in Figure 9c, but most often they did not.
 Spurious features, such as the very small red region, near x = 1.4 in Figure 9a, were fairly rare, perhaps because at most locations, these densities are not close to flat (as at the null distributions studied in Section 3.1), but instead have substantial slope.